Increase Cash Flow, Tax-Free

 Investor Questions

-The major difference is that the UDFI tax doesn’t apply in a 401k.
-For example, if you are planning on leveraging a rental property that will generate a UDFI, then a 401k is the better options from a tax perspective.
+The major difference is that the UDFI tax doesn’t apply to a 401k.
+For example, if you are planning on leveraging a rental property that will generate a UDFI, then a 401k is the better option from a tax perspective.

 2. Is the interest earned from hard money lending through my self-directed 401k taxable and which (UBIT, UBTI and UDFI apply)?

 The interest earned from hard money lending through your self-directed 401k is not taxable.
-Thus, as stated in the previous question, UDFI (as well as UBIT and UBTI) do not apply.
-As you weigh the pros and cons between investing via a self directed IRA and a self directed 401k, it is important that you meet with your investment consultant to discuss the type of assets (including real estate) that you would like to purchase with either your self directed IRA and / or self directed 401k.
+Thus, as stated in the previous question, UDFI (UBIT and UBTI) do not apply.
+As you weigh the pros and cons between investing via a self-directed IRA and a self-directed 401k, it is important that you meet with your investment consultant to discuss the type of assets (including real estate) that you would like to purchase with either your self-directed IRA and/or self-directed 401k.

 3. Are Roth IRAs the same as traditional IRAs?

-The short answer is “no.” Traditional IRA contributions are often tax deductible on the state and federal tax returns.
-However, the Roth IRAs provide no tax breaks; however, they do offer tax-free earnings and withdrawals.
+The short answer is “no.” Traditional IRA contributions are often tax deductible on state and federal tax returns.
+Roth IRAs provide no tax breaks but do offer tax-free earnings and withdrawals.

 4. What happens to invested income after UBTI at the time of distribution, do we have to pay tax again?

-The fact that you paid an internal tax, means that you don’t have any offsetting credit.
-At the time that you take the funds, it will be counted as “ordinary” income on your normal tax form.
+The fact that you paid an internal tax means that you don’t have any offsetting credit.
+When you take the funds, they will be counted as “ordinary” income on your normal tax form.

-5. Is there any way to avoid double taxation in regard to UDFI?
+5. Is there any way to avoid double taxation regarding UDFI?

 The short answer is “no.” However, if you are eligible with self-employed income, then their isn’t any UDFI in self directed 401ks.